projectacrn/acrn-hypervisor/doc/tutorials/sriov_virtualization.rst

 3. The hypervisor emulates *Device ID/Vendor ID* and *Memory Space Enable (MSE)* in the configuration space for an assigned SR-IOV VF device.
-The assigned VF *Device ID* comes from its associated PF’s capability.
-The *Vendor ID* is the same as the PF’s *Vendor ID* and the *MSE* is always set when reading the SR-IOV VF device's *CONTROL* register.
+The assigned VF *Device ID* comes from its associated PF's capability.
+The *Vendor ID* is the same as the PF's *Vendor ID* and the *MSE* is always set when reading the SR-IOV VF device's *CONTROL* register.

 4. The vendor-specific VF driver in the target VM probes the assigned SR-IOV